geksiong/gs-garden/projects/music_server.md

 ### Others

 - The spectrum analyzer view seems unstable, however the music playback is not affected and LMS web page is still working fine.
-But it could be due to the VU Meter view which is not supported by the skin - after I disabled the VU Meter view, the spectrum analyzer seems to work fine.
+I realised later that this is due to VU Meters being incompatible with the Wav35Skin skin.
 - "Power off" only powers off the LMS(?) service, not shutdown the Raspberry Pi!
 I don't think it's safe to pull the plug with this?